ToniWonKanobi/theoveranalyzed.net/posts/2015/5/4/watch-a-giant-lego-star-destroyer-get-smashed-to-bits.md

 @@ Date=2015-05-04 16:00
 @@ Link=http://www.wired.com/2015/05/lego-super-star-destroyer-destroyed/
 @@ Description=Legos.
 Star Wars.
 A match made in heaven.
-@@ Tags=Legos, Star Wars, Star Wars Day, May The Fourth, sci-fi, movies
+@@ Tags=Lego, Star Wars, Star Wars Day, May The Fourth, sci-fi, movies

 Okay, one [more][theoveranalyzed]:
 >Star Wars Day is all about celebrating.
 And sometimes celebrating properly means building a gigantic Super Star Destroyer out of Lego—and then filming it getting smashed to pieces in slow-motion.